sridharaiyer/ccc1_web_service_client/README.md

 1. The tool currently supports only a RF capture.
 1. Any number of supplements are supported.
 1. Only 1 unique digital file per estimate or supplement is supported.
-1. No events are suported currently.
+1. No events are supported currently.
 1. Wait until the **StatusChange** traffic appears on the fiddler session, before proceeding with locking the next supplement.
 Otherwise, you will get StatusChange files with E01 and S01 etc mixed up in the same file.